Andriy Livytskyi: Biography

 Since October 1919, he was in the Ukrainian delegation to Warsaw, where he was working on the formation of the Ukrainian-Polish agreement, which was signed in 1920.
 After the defeat of the Ukrainian national movement for independence, he was forced to emigrate.
 From 1920 to 1948, he served as the head of the government of the Ukrainian People's Republic (UPR) in exile.
 After Symon Petliura's assassination, he became the head of the Directorate of Ukraine and assumed the post of the Chief Otaman of the Ukrainian People's Republic Army in exile in 1926.

 Since that time to the time of his death, Livytskyi served as the head of state for the government of the UPR.
 He lived in Warsaw under constant watch of the Polish police.
-After the end of World War II, Livytskyi had goals of consolidating his political activities and reorganizing the government of the UPR in exile which its first session was opened on 16 July 1948 in Augsburg, Germany.
+Close to the end of World War II, Livytskyi cooperated with the Germans, lending his support to the Ukrainian National Committee in 1945.
+After the war, he sought to consolidate his political activities and reorganized the government of the UPR in exile.
+Its first session was opened on 16 July 1948 in Augsburg, Germany.
 In cooperation with Isaak Mazepa, he created the Ukrainian National Rada in exile in 1948 and became the First President of the Ukrainian People's Republic in exile.

-He died on 17 January 1954 in Karlsruhe, Germany, and was later buried in a cemetery in Munich and later his ashes were transferred to Ukrainian Memorial Cemetery in Bound Brook in the vicinity of New York City, United States.
+He died on 17 January 1954 in Karlsruhe, West Germany, and was later buried in the Waldfriedhof Cemetery in Munich and later his ashes were transferred to Ukrainian Memorial Cemetery in Bound Brook in the vicinity of New York City, United States.